dndworld/dndworld.github.io/misc/x-card.md

 !!!

 !!!Example 2
 Carson and Delia are roleplaying together, and the conversation is going well.
-Delia decides drop hints that her character is interested in his.
+Delia decides drop hints that her character is interested in him.
 However, Carson's character is aromantic, or someone who does not experience romance.
-Rather than have to defend or explain why his character feels that way, he instead opts to use the X-Card to tone down the temperature.
+Rather than have to defend or explain why his character feels that way, he instead opts to use the X-Card.
 In this case, Delia was not harassing Carson, he simply preferred not to roleplay flirting.
 !!!

 ## Steps if you want to use the <img src="/images/emoji-scam-x-card.webp" class="emoji">